LCSB-BioCore/remotesom/README.md

 the data of essentially any size without a direct RAM requirement.
 There are 2 limitations that are still present:

 - **File size**: In general, the data size is N×D×4 bytes (where `N` is the number of points, `D` the dimensionality, and `4` the bytes per float).
 If your system have less RAM than that, the system won't be able to cache the whole file, and will thus have to periodically reload parts of it from the storage.
 In turn, the processing may get noticeably slower, but not impossible.
-- **Index cache**: Some parts of the algorithms still need to materialize data-size-dependent arrays, most notably the array of "SOM centroid indexes that are closest to all points" is cached in the median computation to save computation time.
+- **Internal data structures**: Some parts of the algorithms still need to materialize data-size-dependent arrays, most notably the array of "SOM centroid indexes that are closest to all points" is cached in the median computation to save computation time.
 This array requires (on `x86_64`) N×8 bytes.
 Still, with commonly available 16GB of memory, you can still process a hefty dataset of around 2 billion data points on a single host.

 If you run out of memory because of the data size, you can split the dataset into several data hosts without any impact on the result.
 In turn, this enables